 Before moving to the situation where the source does not belong to the ring, one may ask what happens when the information graph consists of something more than a ring.
 We cannot say anything for the general case of several connected rings, but the next example illustrates that if there is a single ring with some edges getting out of some nodes of the ring, similar stable sets can be obtained.

-Example 4.2 Consider the following two information graph situations with four players.
+Example 4.2 Consider the two four-player information graph situations depicted in Figure 6.